farmOS/farmOS/docs/model/type/asset.md

 ## Type

 Each Asset must have a type.
 All Asset types have a common set of attributes and relationships.
-Specific Asset types (also called "bundles") may also add additional attributes and relationships (collectively referred to as "fields").
+Specific Asset types may also add additional attributes and relationships (collectively referred to as "fields").
 Asset types are defined by modules, and are only available if their module is enabled.
 The modules included with farmOS define the following Asset types:

 - Land
 - Plant